yellowsimulator/dtu_data_eng_test/README.md

 This repository contains the code and pdf files deliveries for the data engineering test from Novo Nordisk Foundation Center for Biosustainability at DTU.

-The repository contains the following folders:
+The repository contains the following folders and files:

 - part1 folder, containing results from the part1 exercice
 - part2 folder, which contains results from part2 exercise